fxnnxc/fxnnxc.github.io/_side_articles/nmf.md

 $$

 ###  Note 2
 There are many solutions to decompose the matrix into two factors $W$ and $H$.
-That is, the reverse problem does not guarantee the uniqueness of items and there are several ways we can decompose the matrix into weight matrix and component matrix.
+That is, the reverse problem does not guarantee the uniqueness of components and there are several ways we can decompose the matrix into weight matrix and component matrix. <d-footnote> Even though we build the matrix from user selections of items, there is no relationship between the items and the found components from the matrix factorization </d-footnote>

 # Non-Negative Matrix Factorization (NMF)
 Let $M \in \mathbb{R}^{n\times d }$  be a non-negative matrix and $k$ is the number of components that we obtain by factorizing the matrix $M$.
 The factorization results in two matrices, weights $W \in \mathbb{R}^{n\times k }$ and components $H \in \mathbb{R}^{k\times d }$.

 $$